BIOGRAPHY

 Research Interests

 Hanh’s doctoral thesis addresses the role that medical and scientific technology plays in the performance, construction, and constitution of ageing bodies in Shakespeare’s works.
-It considers the question: how did innovations in early modern science affect cultural attitudes toward old age?
+It considers the questions: how did innovations in early modern science affect cultural attitudes toward old age, and how did writers such as Shakespeare respond to these developments?
 The project combines multiple approaches and archives to widen the historiography of early modern ageing to focus on material culture – inventions such as the mirror, spectacles, and clock – along with changing medical practices in anatomy and life extension, to explore how science introduced new contingencies to the life course.

 Publications